codefenix-ConChaos/WxCenter/README.md

 As has happened to the old Weather Underground API, we don't know what the future holds for the APIs from Weather.gov and OpenWeatherMap.org.
 For this reason, WxCenter will one day inevitably meet the same fate as syncWXremix.

 An experienced Javascript programmer should be able to create a new function modeled after either the existing functions (getForecastFromWeatherGov or getForecastFromOneCallApi) to use a different API if the need arose, and the rest of WxCenter would still work as it currently does.

+One component of WxCenter, geocode.maps.co, has already been altered to require an API key.
+I've hastily put in place some changes to get location data from geocode.xyz instead, in order to let option 2 (get forecast for city name) keep working.
+I'll need to reconsider some of my design decisions for WxCenter though.

 It's worth mentioning that another nice free API at the time of this writing is api.weatherapi.com.
 This API is nice because it has built-in geocoding,